 Financial Times’ fDi Magazine has recently released its Global Free Zones of the Year 2021, recognizing the world’s best free zones for fDi.
-China’s Dalian Free Trade Zone in Liaoning province and Waigaoqiao Free Trade Zone in Shanghai ranked third and forth.
+China’s Dalian Free Trade Zone in Liaoning province and Waigaoqiao Free Trade Zone in Shanghai ranked third and fourth.

 The top spot went to DMCC (the Dubai Multi Commodities Centre), followed by the Mauritius Freeport.